xxu26/hs616/LectureQuestions.md

 ## Lecture 1a

-Which symbol can be used to slicing and extracting data from a vector?
+Which symbol can be used to slicing and extracting data from a vector in R?

 * `[ ]`
 * `[[c( ) ]]`